aquasecurity/kube-bench/docs/Architecture.md

 ## Test config YAML representation

-The tests (or "controls") are represented as YAML documents (installed by default into `./cfg`).
+The tests (or "controls") are maintained in YAML documents.
 There are different versions of these test YAML files reflecting different [versions and platforms of the CIS Kubernetes Benchmark](./Platforms.md).
 You will find more information about the test file YAML definitions in our [controls documentation](./Controls.md).

 ## Kube-bench benchmarks